Legazpiz/furniture-store/README.md

 # furniture-store
-Designing a furniture store website as a hoby
+Designing a furniture store website using Drupal 8, as a hoby